KeltonBang/Elkstack-Project-and-Scripts/README.md

 - _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+- run all following commands as sudoTODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
+- install docker
-- ...
+- install python3-pip
+- install docker python module
-- ...
+-
 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![TODO: Update the path with the name of your screenshot of docker ps output](Images/docker_ps_output.png)